mengstr/SUBASIC/README.md

 ```

 ### PRHEX
-PRHEX is like PRINT but it prints it as a six-digit hexadecimal number with leading zeros.
+Prints a variable as a six-digit hexadecimal number with leading zeros.
 #### Example
 ```
 10 PRHEX 513
 ```

 ### INPUT
-INPUT wait for the user to type a number and assigns it to the specified variable.
+Waits for the user to type a number and assigns it to the specified variable.
 #### Example
 ```
 10 INPUT A